-Discussion of scholarship must also address the importance of professional networks to productivity.
-Professional mentoring, collaboration, networking, and visibility are important components of building a culture of scholarship within an organization as well as across organizations to build the discipline nationally and abroad.
-Turnbull (2008) defines mentoring as "a relationship of depth and duration between an advanced career person and a less experienced faculty person" (p.
+112 Discussion of scholarship must also address the importance of professional networks to productivity.
+Professional mentoring, collaboration, networking, and of scholarship within an organization as well as across organizations 113 to build the discipline nationally and abroad. ??urnbull (2008) defines mentoring as "a relationship of depth and 114 115 duration between an advanced career person and a less experienced faculty person" (p.
 573).
-She notes that this relationship may be formal or informal and may extend beyond the professional to the personal domain (i.e., for psychosocial functions), but the main intent of the relationship is to further the professional and academic development of the mentee.
-She states, "Academic staff who are appropriately mentored acquire academic values, are guided aptly with practical advice, learn to establish a collegial support network, and experience personal and professional growth" (p.577).
-In her study of nursing faculty, Turnbull found that mentoring was a productive facilitator for improving scholarly productivity, but there was little mentoring occurring--in part due to lack of qualified and experienced academics to guide junior faculty, particularly in the skills of writing and publishing.
-Turnbull notes that mentoring must be supported by administration and senior faculty and must permeate the organization from the top down.
-Turnbull concludes that mentoring is just one of many strategies needed to develop a culture of scholarship.
+She notes that this 116 relationship may be formal or informal and may extend beyond the professional to the personal domain (i.e., for psychosocial functions), but the main intent of the relationship is to further the professional and academic 117 development of the mentee.
+She states, "Academic staff who are appropriately mentored acquire academic values, 118 are guided apply with practical advice, learn to establish a collegial support network, and experience personal and 119 professional growth" (p.577).
+In her study of nursing faculty, Turnbull found that mentoring was a productive 120 facilitator for improving scholarly productivity, but there was little mentoring occurring-in part due to lack of 121 122 qualified and experienced academics to guide junior faculty, particularly in the skills of writing and publishing.
+123 Turnbull notes that mentoring must be supported by administration and senior faculty and must permeate the organization from the top down.
+Turnbull concludes that mentoring is just one of many strategies needed to 124 125 develop a culture of scholarship.

-Beyond mentoring, broader collaboration with colleagues and community partners is also a contributor to scholarship.
-Martinez, Floyd, and Erichsen (2011) conducted a qualitative study of highly productive scholars in the field of school psychology.
-The most common strategy cited by these psychologists in building their own scholarship was developing collaborative relationships with colleagues, students, and community partners such as schools.
-They described themselves as active participants in research groups, and they shared article authorship with a small number of colleagues on clusters of publications.
-These productive scholars advised others to form partnerships and take different roles on different projects (e.g., leader, follower).
-Martinez and associates (2011) note that highly productive scholars collaborate with their own mentors as well as with graduate and undergraduate students.
-The synergy cultivated by these scholars was not limited to professional networks, in that they also sought to establish connections across their own projects (e.g., using common methods in multiple studies) and products (e.g., grant applications, presentations, reviews, original research articles, lesson plans).
+Beyond mentoring, broader collaboration with colleagues and community partners is also a contributor to 126 scholarship.
+Martinez, Floyd, and Erichsen (2011) conducted a qualitative study of highly productive scholars 127 in the field of school psychology.
+The most common strategy cited by these psychologists in building their own 128 scholarship was developing collaborative relationships with colleagues, students, and community partners such as 129 130 schools.
+They described themselves as active participants in research groups, and they shared article authorship 131 with a small number of colleagues on clusters of publications.
+These productive scholars advised others to 132 form partnerships and take different roles on different projects (e.g., leader, follower).
+Martinez and associates 133 (2011) note that highly productive scholars collaborate with their own mentors as well as with graduate and undergraduate students.
+The synergy cultivated by these scholars was not limited to professional networks, in 134 that they also sought to establish connections across their own projects (e.g., using common methods in multiple 135 studies) and products (e.g., grant applications, presentations, reviews, original research articles, lesson plans).
+136